If there was an intention beyond B-movie schlock, it’s not clear to this viewer.

 More often than not, horror films are a metaphor for something real, or at least reflect real anxieties of their time and place.
 So I’ve been scrambling to make sense of Jennifer’s Body ever since.

-One potential reading is that the character of Jennifer is a metaphor, merely an extension of Needy’s own confusion over her pubescent, developing sexuality.
-But that seems unfairly reductive: the relationship between Jennifer and Needy feels too specific, too true-to-life, and speaking to something too directly, to simply be metaphorical.
+- One potential reading is that the character of Jennifer is a metaphor, merely an extension of Needy’s own confusion over her pubescent, developing sexuality.
+But that seems unfairly reductive: the relationship between Jennifer and Needy feels too specific, too true-to-life, and speaking to something too directly, for one of them to simply be a projection of the other.

 When Jennifer’s brutal murder scene is simultaneously played for laughs by its female writer, and framed as horror by its female director, how is the viewer supposed to feel?

-Diametrically at odds with this scene’s darkness, however, is its dialogue.
-Adam Brody’s “Do you know how hard it is to make it as an indie band these days? … Satan is our only hope” monologue is legit funny.
+- Diametrically at odds with this scene’s darkness, however, is its dialogue.
+Adam Brody’s monologue (“Do you know how hard it is to make it as an indie band these days? … Satan is our only hope”) is legit funny.
 It would be unambiguously, unproblematically so, in a completely different type of scene.
 Both in its portrayal and in its place in the structure of the film (it’s a late-stage reveal, an almost – yeesh – climactic revelation), this scene veers uncomfortably close to torture porn territory.

-So when Jennifer’s brutalization is simultaneously played for very specific laughs by its female writer, and framed as a very real horror by its female director, how is the viewer – particularly the male viewer – supposed to feel?
-I’m neither assuming nor even suggesting this film is “for” male viewers, but it does at least raise the question: who is it for, and what is it saying to them?
+- So when Jennifer’s brutalization is simultaneously played for very specific laughs by its female writer, and framed as a very real horror by its female director, how is the viewer – particularly the male viewer – supposed to feel?
+That shouldn’t be taken as a suggestion (and one which would be incredibly crass) that this film is “for” male viewers, only that it does at least raise the question: who is this film for, and what is it saying to them?

 Cody and Fox talked about being read unfairly for what they were perceived to be, while not being considered based on what they actually offered.
 Years later, in my attempt to watch the film on its own merits, is it possible that I’m giving Jennifer’s Body more thought than seems to have gone into it?
 Given the thoughtfulness of the people behind it, I remain at a loss for how that could be.